Writer Profile

 The Heterogeneity of University Museums

-One characteristic of university museums is that their holdings are not necessarily collected consciously according to a pre-determined collection policy.
-Rather, they are often a miscellaneous accumulation gathered for various reasons—such as purchases as research materials or donations by alumni—during the course of the university's research and educational activities.
+One of the characteristics of university museums is that their holdings are not necessarily collected consciously according to a pre-determined collection policy.
+Rather, they are often a miscellaneous accumulation gathered for various reasons—such as purchases as research materials or donations from alumni—during the course of the university's research and educational activities.
 I recognized this once again last year when the Keio Museum Commons (KeMCo) edited the "Selections from the Cultural Properties of Keio University."
-This volume is the first visual collection book to select 100 items from the university's cultural properties—including National Treasures, Important Cultural Properties, paintings, sculptures, books, archaeological materials, and architecture—and explain them alongside newly taken photographs.
-Its publication allowed us to overlook the entirety of the university's cultural properties for the first time, revealing a diversity and neutrality as a comprehensive university behind this truly colorful collection.
+This book is the first visual collection book to select 100 items from the university's cultural properties—including National Treasures, Important Cultural Properties, paintings, sculptures, books, archaeological materials, and architecture—and explain them alongside newly taken photographs.
+Its publication allowed us to overlook the entirety of the university's cultural properties for the first time, revealing a diversity and neutrality as a comprehensive university behind the truly colorful collection.
 In other words, a university is a place that stores the National Treasure "Jar with Autumn Grass Design" and the "Gutenberg Bible" (the West's first movable-type printed book) alongside the rabbit collection painstakingly gathered by Izumi Kyoka.
-It archives not only the baby carriage brought back by Fukuzawa Yukichi as a souvenir from America, but also the Paris cafe coasters used by Shuzo Takiguchi as memo pads, finding cultural-historical value in all of them without hierarchy.
+It is a place that archives items without hierarchy, finding cultural-historical value not only in the baby carriage Fukuzawa Yukichi brought back as a souvenir from America, but also in the Paris cafe coasters Shuzo Takiguchi used for taking notes.

-Of course, there are many university museums, such as the Tsubouchi Memorial Theatre Museum at Waseda University, that actively enhance their collections within a specific field.
+Of course, there are many university museums, such as the Tsubouchi Memorial Theatre Museum at Waseda University, that actively enhance their collections by limiting themselves to specific fields.
 However, in the case of Keio University, the collection is strongly colored by diversity and heterogeneity, reflecting a history of purchases and donations spanning over a century and a half.

 The University of Oxford also possesses the Museum of Natural History, the Pitt Rivers Museum of archaeology and anthropology, and the Bodleian Library, having been entrusted with the care of curiosities from around the world.
 This demonstrates that such multicultural collecting has always been closely linked to the university's research and educational activities.
 Similar to the University of Oxford, Keio University can be described as a single "distributed museum," where diverse cultural properties accumulated throughout the university's history are stored and displayed across multiple departments, including affiliated schools.